monkeybarrels/quickByte/docs/examples/api-to-json.md

 - Fetch data from a REST API
 - Apply multiple transformations to the data
 - Filter data based on specific criteria
-- Format data for CSV output
+- Format data for JSON output
 - Handle API responses and errors

 ## Key Features